Masquerade (1929 film)

-Masquerade is a 1929 American drama film directed by Russell Birdwell and written by Malcolm Stuart Boylan and Frederick Hazlitt Brennan.
+Masquerade is a 1929 American sound (All-Talking) drama film directed by Russell Birdwell and written by Malcolm Stuart Boylan and Frederick Hazlitt Brennan.
 It is based on the 1907 novel The Brass Bowl by Louis Joseph Vance.
-The film stars Alan Birmingham, Leila Hyams, Arnold Lucy, Clyde Cook, J. Farrell MacDonald and George C. Pearce.
+The film stars Alan Birmingham, Leila Hyams, Arnold Lucy, Clyde Cook, J. Farrell MacDonald, and George C. Pearce.
 The film was released on July 14, 1929, by Fox Film Corporation.